vijay-raghav/notice-the-world/README.md

 # 👁️ Notice the World | Built for Creative Flourishing

+Built By Vijay Raghavan at CMUAI x Claude Builders Hackathon

 ### 💡 The Philosophy
 In *Machines of Loving Grace*, Dario Amodei outlines a future where AI handles routine drudgery, freeing humans to engage in deeper, more meaningful cognitive work.
 But as machines automate the ordinary, our human attention spans are under siege by endless doomscrolling and digital numbness. **Notice the World** flips this paradigm: it uses cutting-edge AI not to do the work *for* you, but to actively retrain your human attention span.
 By forcing you to pause and deeply observe the mundane, this app uses the power of subjective AI evaluation to stretch your "noticing muscle".